 Here we will take a quick look at visNetwork which generates interactive network visualizations using the vis.js javascript library.
-You can install the package with install.packages('visNetwork').
+You can install the package with install.packages("visNetwork").

 We can visualize our media network right away: visNetwork() will accept our node and link data frames.
 As usual, the node data frame needs to have an id column, and the link data needs to have from and to columns denoting the start and end of each tie.
-If we want to set specific height and width for the interactive plot, we can do that with the height and width parameters.
-As is often the case in R, the title of the plot is set with the main parameter.

 '''

-library('visNetwork')
+library("visNetwork")

-visNetwork(nodes, links, main="Network!")
+visNetwork(nodes, links)

 '''